Microhap/DADA2-SE/README.md

 | mh02KK_134  | 118            | ACCCTCTCTACCTAAGGATGGGCAATGGCTTATGAGTGAGAAACATGGAGCCGTGGGAACTCAGAATGACATGCTACCTGGAGATTGTGGTAACGCCCTGTTTTTTTGTGGGCATATC                                                                                   | 1429          | 0    |
 | mh13KK_213  | 195            | CTTCAGTTGTCAAGGTATTGGGTACAGGGGTCAGAAAGAAACATGACTCCATGGACCACTGCTTGGCCCAAGACCAGATGTCAAAACCACAGAGCCCTGCTGTAGAGCATTACAAATGTATTCCACCAAATGTTGGGATGCATCCTAGACCTGTGCTGACCAGCAGTCCCCAGCTGTGAGGAGAAGCCCGCCATT | 2133          | 0    |

-Output file can be directly used as input for **Visual Microhap** (http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling of microhaplotype.
+It can be directly used as input for **Visual Microhap** (http://forensic.yonsei.ac.kr/VisualMH/index.html), enabling genotype calling of microhaplotype.

 <br>